Jonathan O’Reilly and the Spiciest Spot in Berlin

 Spicy Irishman in Germany

 The Irish love their stew, bacon and cabbage.
 They can’t get enough of boxty, coddle, and colcannon either.
-None of those dishes is spicy.
+None of those dishes are spicy.
 Not even a bit.
 It is good, mild food.

 Then how come an Irishman living in Germany produces spicy sauces?
 It started with a vision and some experimenting.
 Jonathan O’Reilly has been living in Berlin for fifteen years now.
 Seven years ago, he founded Crazy Bastard Sauce.
 Yes, spicy sauce with an attitude needed a good name.